jjuanramos/fastai/lesson_3/questionnaire.md

 def train_model(model, epochs):
     for epoch in epochs:
-        for xb, yb in batches_dataloaders:
+        for xb, yb in training_batches_dataloaders:
             preds = model(xb)
             loss = loss_function(preds, yb)
             loss.backward()
             params = params - learning_rate * params.grad
             params.grad.zero_()

-        #TODO: Add metric calculation
+            check the accuracy for the whole validation dataset: we would obtain the accuracy for each minibatch and then obtain the mean of all minibatches.

 ```